yaourdt/rastertotpcl/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-For certain builds, this binary comes prepacked with PAPPL, which is licensed under the Apache 2.0 license.
+For reasons mentioned above, this binary comes prepacked with PAPPL, which is licensed under the Apache 2.0 license.

 ### 8.3 Credits and Authors

-- **rastertotpcl** is based on the **rastertotec** driver written by Patrick Kong (SKE s.a.r.l)
+- `rastertotpcl` is based on the `rastertotec` driver written by Patrick Kong (SKE s.a.r.l)
-- **rastertotec** is based on the **rastertolabel** driver included with the CUPS printing system by Easy Software Products
+- `rastertotec` is based on the `rastertolabel` driver included with the CUPS printing system by Easy Software Products
-- Packaging of rastertotpcl and TOPIX compression was added by Sam Lown (www.samlown.com)
+- Packaging of `rastertotpcl` and TOPIX compression was added by Sam Lown (www.samlown.com)
 - Original MacOS adaptation by [Milverton](https://milverton.typepad.com/the-hairy-mouse/2011/10/print-to-toshiba-tec-b-ev4d-gs14-on-os-x.html)
 - PAPPL migration, direct printing and current maintenance by Mark Dornbach (yaourdt)